 IV – Detect More Magento 2 Errors and Bottlenecks

-Besides Magento HTTP error 500, there might be many other different issues that once your website encounters, can badly affect your business.
-Some can be resolved by tweaking a thing or two while others can take several days of troubleshooting to be fixed.
+Apart from Magento HTTP error 500, there could be a variety of other issues that can harm your business if your website encounters them.
+Some can be resolved by tweaking a thing or two, while others can take several days of troubleshooting to be fixed.
 Consequently, traffic, website ranking, sales, or even your business’s reputation are what may be hurt.